MaxGGx/Software-Testing/README.md

 ## Instalation ⚙️

-**I recommend reading before the 2 documents included to understand the context behind the python program**
+**Before start, I recommend reading the 2 documents included to understand the context behind the python program**

 Just clone the repo and then start the program by executing: py PDS1.py